RobinMalfait/playground-event-sourcing/docs/md/Test/Baskets/adding_an_item_to_basket_test.md

 ### When:

-Add product with basket id of 123, id of TestId, name of Test Item.
+Add product with id of 123, id of TestId, name of Test Item.

 ### Then: